A symmetric $p$-adic symbol for triples of modular forms: Background

 is injective but not surjective for all $i \ge1$.
 It also has a finite free cokernel (\cite{Kat73}, Lemma 2.6.1), so it must split.
-We can then, following Gouvêa’s notation in \cite{Gou88}, let $A_{k + i (p-1)}(B,N)$ be the free $B$-module such that
+We can then, following Gouvêa’s notation in \cite{Gou88}, let $A_{k + i (p-1)}(B,N)$ be a free $B$-module such that

 For $i=0$, let $A_{k}(B,N) := M_k(B,N)$.
 We also have

 We can think of $A_{k+i(p-1)}(B,N)$ as the set of modular forms of weight $k + i (p-1)$ that do not come from smaller weight forms multiplied by $E_{p-1}$.
 We notice that we can write